Blog

 October 12, 2025

-Introduction In California criminal defense practice, motions under Penal Code § 1473.7 have become an important tool for noncitizen defendants seeking to undo a plea entered without meaningful understanding of immigration consequences.
+Introduction In California criminal defense practice, motions under Penal Code § 1473.7 have become an important tool for noncitizen defendants seeking to undo a plea entered without a meaningful understanding of immigration consequences.
 But a common misconception is that winning a § 1473.7 motion automatically forces the court to dismiss the underlying complaint or information.
 The 2023 appellate decision in People v.
 Vaca (89 Cal.
 App.
 5th 1113) rejects that notion.
 As a criminal defense attorney based in Los Angeles, I emphasize aggressive post-conviction relief strategies — yet I also caution clients about statutory and judicial limits.
 Below’s a deeper dive into Vaca and why this decision matters to anyone pursuing § 1473.7 relief in California.
-The decision teaches us that […]
+The decision teaches us […]

 Read more »